Pranav6966/Pranav6966/README.md

 - I’m currently coding in Javascript and Vue

-- I help others , and in love with developing discord bots
+- I help others for free

+- I also know about C/C++